iGEM-HUST-China/HUST-China-2025/wiki/human-practices.md

 ### Ideal Chassis Strain Selection
-   **Who we contacted:** Prof. Tang Qiang from the University of Science and Technology of China, specializing in environmental microbiology.
+   **Who we contacted:** Prof. Tang Qiang from the University of Science and Technology of China, specializing in environmental microbiology.<br>
-   **Why:** To select a microbial host for the project that can efficiently utilize oils and synthesize squalene.
+   **Why:** To select a microbial host for the project that can efficiently utilize oils and synthesize squalene.<br>
    **What we learned:** *Yarrowia lipolytica* naturally possesses strong lipid metabolism capabilities and a complete MVA pathway for squalene synthesis.
-It is highly tolerant due to its thick cell wall, can grow in strong acid and high salt environments, and can effectively use used cooking oil as a carbon source.
+It is highly tolerant due to its thick cell wall, can grow in strong acid and high salt environments, and can effectively use used cooking oil as a carbon source.<br>
    **How we adapted our project:** We formally selected ***Yarrowia lipolytica*** as the project chassis strain and developed a preliminary engineering strategy: utilizing its natural lipases to decompose waste oil and strengthening its endogenous MVA pathway.

 ### Introduction of Exogenous Lipase
-   **Who we contacted:** Prof. Yan Yunjun from HUST.
+   **Who we contacted:** Prof. Yan Yunjun from HUST.<br>
    **Why:** Prof. Yan, as a leader in the energy institute, has broad vision and resources in energy utilization and biological redevelopment.
-The wild-type *Yarrowia lipolytica* strain has low efficiency in degrading waste oil; its ability to degrade oils needs enhancement.
+The wild-type *Yarrowia lipolytica* strain has low efficiency in degrading waste oil; its ability to degrade oils needs enhancement.<br>
    **What we learned:** The intrinsic lipase activity of *Yarrowia lipolytica* might indeed be insufficient to support high yield requirements.
-It was suggested to introduce an exogenous enhancement module to strengthen precursor supply.
+It was suggested to introduce an exogenous enhancement module to strengthen precursor supply.<br>
    **How we adapted our project:** We introduced the exogenous **TLL lipase gene**.

 ### Introducing Compartmentalization Strategy to Solve Fundamental Bottleneck
-   **Who we contacted:** Researcher Xie Xiaoman from HUST.
+   **Who we contacted:** Researcher Xie Xiaoman from HUST.<br>
-   **Why:** When wet lab experiments found that initial modifications provided limited yield improvement, and knocking down downstream pathways severely affected cell growth, we needed expert guidance to break through the technical bottleneck.
+   **Why:** When wet lab experiments found that initial modifications provided limited yield improvement, and knocking down downstream pathways severely affected cell growth, we needed expert guidance to break through the technical bottleneck.<br>
    **What we learned:** Researcher Xie pointed out that the cytoplasmic environment is complex, squalene accumulation might produce toxicity, and negative feedback regulation exists.
-She suggested adopting a **"compartmentalization"** strategy, transferring the synthesis pathway to independent organelles.
+She suggested adopting a **"compartmentalization"** strategy, transferring the synthesis pathway to independent organelles.<br>
    **How we adapted our project:** We made a major technical route iteration, deciding to localize the entire MVA pathway **to the peroxisome**.
 This can isolate toxic products, alleviate feedback inhibition, and potentially create a more optimized micro-reaction environment.
 The dry lab team immediately began systematically screening efficient signal peptides.

 ### Using Computational Biology Tools to Optimize Key Enzymes
-   **Who we contacted:** Prof. Ning Kang from HUST.
+   **Who we contacted:** Prof. Ning Kang from HUST.<br>
-   **Why:** To enhance the stability and catalytic efficiency of the key rate-limiting enzyme tHMGR.
+   **Why:** To enhance the stability and catalytic efficiency of the key rate-limiting enzyme tHMGR.<br>
-   **What we learned:** Tools like ProteinMPNN and Rosetta can be used for protein redesign to reduce conformational frustration and improve stability.
+   **What we learned:** Tools like ProteinMPNN and Rosetta can be used for protein redesign to reduce conformational frustration and improve stability.<br>
    **How we adapted our project:** The dry lab team initiated work using **ProteinMPNN** for sequence redesign of tHMGR.

 ### Mining Novel HMGR Homologs Based on Structural Biology
-   **Who we contacted:** Prof. Shi Mang from Sun Yat-sen University.
+   **Who we contacted:** Prof. Shi Mang from Sun Yat-sen University.<br>
-   **Why:** To systematically mine proteins from nature with catalytic activity similar to HMGR for optimizing the squalene synthesis pathway, as traditional sequence alignment-based methods have limited efficiency.
+   **Why:** To systematically mine proteins from nature with catalytic activity similar to HMGR for optimizing the squalene synthesis pathway, as traditional sequence alignment-based methods have limited efficiency.<br>
    **What we learned:** The expert recommended using the Foldseek tool based on 3D protein structure comparison.
-This tool can effectively identify functionally homologous proteins through structural alignment even when sequence similarity is low, and suggested setting a structural consistency (TM-score) threshold of 90% as a reliable standard for functional inference.
+This tool can effectively identify functionally homologous proteins through structural alignment even when sequence similarity is low, and suggested setting a structural consistency (TM-score) threshold of 90% as a reliable standard for functional inference.<br>
    **How we adapted our project:** We integrated Foldseek into our protein mining workflow: using the tool to successfully screen multiple proteins highly similar in tertiary structure to HMGR; cross-validating to determine the optimization target tHMGR; identifying key catalytic sites based on structural alignment results to guide subsequent rational design.

 ## Part III:  Product Positioning & Engineering Implementation

 ### Establishing Hardware Modular Design Principles
-   **Who we contacted:** Yang Xuezhi from the National Bio-manufacturing Industry Innovation Center, Prof. Li Aitao from Hubei University.
+   **Who we contacted:** Yang Xuezhi from the National Bio-manufacturing Industry Innovation Center, Prof. Li Aitao from Hubei University.<br>
-   **Why:** Existing micro-fermentation devices are expensive, experimental operations are complex and time-consuming.
+   **Why:** Existing micro-fermentation devices are expensive, experimental operations are complex and time-consuming.<br>
    **What we learned:** Yang Xuezhi suggested that if a single reaction process is fixed, an integrated hardware device could be used.
-Prof. Li Aitao mentioned that grinding methods could be used to break cells and extract products.
+Prof. Li Aitao mentioned that grinding methods could be used to break cells and extract products.<br>
    **How we adapted our project:** We integrated and built an **Integrated Fermentation & Processing System (iFPS)**.

 ### Achieving Hardware Material and Automation Upgrades
-   **Who we contacted:** Wang Jinchun from HUST Engineering Innovation Practice Center, Dr. Chen Yulong from HUST School of Life Science and Technology.
+   **Who we contacted:** Wang Jinchun from HUST Engineering Innovation Practice Center, Dr. Chen Yulong from HUST School of Life Science and Technology.<br>
-   **Why:** To integrate our biochemical reaction process into a stable, efficient, and automated prototype device, verifying the engineering feasibility of the technical route.
+   **Why:** To integrate our biochemical reaction process into a stable, efficient, and automated prototype device, verifying the engineering feasibility of the technical route.<br>
    **What we learned:** **Photosensitive resin** material can significantly improve device density, temperature resistance, and contamination resistance at similar cost.
-Baffled fermentation devices increase dissolved oxygen.
+Baffled fermentation devices increase dissolved oxygen.<br>
    **How we adapted our project:** We iterated the hardware design, changing the core component material to photosensitive resin, and designed a baffled fermentation module.
 Simultaneously, with Wang Jinchun's help, we are integrating motors, sensors, and custom PCB control boards to improve device stability.

 ## Part IV:Compliance, Safety & Future Planning

 ### Strengthening Emphasis on Raw Material Safety and Product Compliance
-   **Who we contacted:** Kan Hongling, Chief Formulator at Bloomage Bio.
+   **Who we contacted:** Kan Hongling, Chief Formulator at Bloomage Bio.<br>
-   **Why:** To ensure the technical solution can handle the complexity of real waste oil and meet the industry's highest safety standards.
+   **Why:** To ensure the technical solution can handle the complexity of real waste oil and meet the industry's highest safety standards.<br>
    **What we learned:** Experts reminded us that waste oils from domestic sources have complex compositions and may contain components like preservatives that **inhibit microbial growth**.
-They strongly emphasized that any raw material derived from waste oils must undergo extremely strict purification and safety verification before being accepted by the industry.
+They strongly emphasized that any raw material derived from waste oils must undergo extremely strict purification and safety verification before being accepted by the industry.<br>
    **How we adapted our project:** We will add a **waste oil pretreatment module** to our plan in the future.
 Concurrently, we established "completing a full set of safety assessments in cooperation with authoritative third-party testing institutions" as a **mandatory threshold** that must be met before product launch.

 ### Recognizing Downstream Industrialization Engineering Bottlenecks
-   **Who we contacted:** Ms. Wei Qin, General Manager of Zheyan Lanhaixing Products Co., Ltd., Engineer Chen Wei, **visited Zhejiang Lanhaixing filling line** **Why:** To understand the practical problems that might be encountered when transitioning from a lab product to an industrial commodity.
+   **Who we contacted:** Ms. Wei Qin, General Manager of Zheyan Lanhaixing Products Co., Ltd., Engineer Chen Wei, **visited Zhejiang Lanhaixing filling line**<br>
+   **Why:** To understand the practical problems that might be encountered when transitioning from a lab product to an industrial commodity.<br>
-   **What we learned:** Downstream packaging stages might become efficiency bottlenecks due to product physical properties (like viscosity).
+   **What we learned:** Downstream packaging stages might become efficiency bottlenecks due to product physical properties (like viscosity).<br>
    **How we adapted our project:** In hardware design and future planning, we will pay more attention to **compatibility and adaptability** with downstream industrial equipment.

 ### Project Prospects
-   **Who we contacted:** Prof. Sylvain FISSON, Professor of Immunology (University of Evry Paris-Saclay).
+   **Who we contacted:** Prof. Sylvain FISSON, Professor of Immunology (University of Evry Paris-Saclay).<br>
-   **Why:** To explore the future vision of this project.
+   **Why:** To explore the future vision of this project.<br>
-   **What we learned:** Prof. FISSON saw great potential, stating that our project has significant practical meaning and scientific prospects, providing a comprehensive solution for squalene synthesis and waste oil recycling.
+   **What we learned:** Prof. FISSON saw great potential, stating that our project has significant practical meaning and scientific prospects, providing a comprehensive solution for squalene synthesis and waste oil recycling.<br>
    **How we adapted our project:** We will continue to promote the project's development.
 Prof. FISSON also invited us to the University of Evry Paris-Saclay for discussions on the project's further development.

 ## Part I: Problem Definition & Value Disco